jonat123/UmbracoDocsTesting/umbraco-cloud/optimize-and-maintain-your-site/monitor-and-troubleshoot/resolve-issues-quickly-and-efficiently/deployments/schema-mismatches.md

 2. Deploy the change to the next environment.
    * This will update your schema in the target environment and ensure it is in sync with the source environment.

-If the mismatches involve differences in the `aliases` or `names`, changing these manually on the target environment will enable you to transfer your content.
+If the mismatches involve differences in the `aliases` or `names`, changing these manually on the target environment will enable you to transfer your content. this is a small test.